cincheo/jsweet/README.md

 ## Examples

-- Examples illustrating the use of various frameworks in Java (jQuery, Underscore, Backbone, Angular, Knockout).
+- Examples illustrating the use of various frameworks in Java (jQuery, Underscore, Backbone, AngularJS, Knockout).
 [Go to project](https://github.com/cincheo/jsweet-examples).
 - Examples illustrating the use of the Threejs framework in Java.
 [Go to project](https://github.com/cincheo/jsweet-examples-threejs).
+- Node.js + Socket.IO + AngularJS.
+[Go to project](https://github.com/lgrignon/jsweet-node-examples).

 ## License